burak-yildirim/snakey/README.md

 ## Download The Game
 There is only console implementation for multiple platforms.
 Releases are **NOT** dependent on a runtime, so just download the zip for your os from the links below,
-and then double-click SnakeyConsole[.exe] and it should be working.
+and then run SnakeyConsole[.exe] and it should be working.

 [Generic linux-x64](https://github.com/burak-yildirim/snakey/raw/master/Download/linux-x64.zip)